timescale/docs/use-timescale/data-tiering/querying-tiered-data.md

 <!-- vale Google.Acronyms = NO -->
 <!-- vale Google.Headings = NO -->

-Once rarely used data is tiered and migrated to low cost object storage it can still be queried with standard SQL by enabling the `timescaledb.enable_tiered_reads` GUC.
+Once rarely used data is tiered and migrated to the low-cost bottomless storage tier, it can still be queried with standard SQL by enabling the `timescaledb.enable_tiered_reads` GUC.
 By default, the GUC is set to false so that queries on TimescaleDB do not touch tiered data.